A Perfect Sweet for Every Occasion

 - a pinch salt, (optional)

-- Weigh 200 grams of sugar, set it apart and add a pinch of salt if you want, it will make the biscuits more tasty and will help the sugar to whip up.
+- Weigh 200 grams of sugar, set it apart and add a pinch of salt if you want, it will make the biscuits tastier and will help the sugar to whip up.

 - Set the pot with the whites in a water bath (bain maree), add a teaspoon of cinnamon and stir quickly with a whip for at least 10 minutes, depending on the warmth of your heater.
 Don't let the water boil and change the heat accordingly else your eggs will get crazy.